otzy007/kasper/about.md

 Who am I?
 ---------
 A Ruby on Rails and RubyMotion Developer and a Linux Geek 😜

-Most of the time I write code in Ruby and C/C++.
-But there are times when I use other things such as: Java, Bash, HTML, JavaScript, CSS, Ruby on Rails and whatever I need to get my job done ;)
+Most of the time I write Ruby code but I'm not scared of trying new languages or technologies that help me do the work better.

 You can see a part of my work on this website and on Github at: https://github.com/otzy007